antimof/UxPlay/README.txt

 `build-essential` and `pkg-config` (or `pkgconf`) to this if needed).

 Make sure that your distribution provides OpenSSL 1.1.1 or later, and libplist 2.0 or later.
-(This means Debian 10 "Buster", Ubuntu 18.04 or later.)
+(This means Debian 10 "Buster" based systems (e.g, Ubuntu 18.04) or newer; on Debian 10 systems "libplist" is an older version, you need "libplist3".)
 If it does not, you may need to build and install these from source (see instructions at the end of this README).
-If you have a non-standard OpenSSL installation, you may need to set the environment variable OPENSSL_ROOT_DIR (*e.g.* ,
-"`export OPENSSL_ROOT_DIR=/usr/local/lib64`" if that is where it is installed).
+If you have a non-standard OpenSSL installation, you may need to set the environment variable OPENSSL_ROOT_DIR (*e.g.* , "`export OPENSSL_ROOT_DIR=/usr/local/lib64`" if that is where it is installed).